These instructions tell you how to link to resources on the course home page by:

 - Navigate to the section where the file will be uploaded and click Add an activity or resource.

-- In the pop-up list generated, select File and click Add.
+- In the pop-up activity chooser, select File.

 - On the Adding a new File page, enter a relevant Name, Description and chose if you want the description to be displayed on the course page.